Ellivers/wt-docs/docs/general-tool/options.md

 The first features of this menu are the <MCFont color="#036ffc">[↩Undo]</MCFont> and <MCFont color="#7c2bff">[Redo↪]</MCFont> buttons.

-Pretty self-explanatorily, these will undo or redo the changes you've made using WorldTool's tools.
+Pretty self-explanatorily, these undo or redo the changes you've made using WorldTool's tools.

 :::info backups
 The backups that are used for the <MCFont color="#036ffc">[↩Undo]</MCFont> and <MCFont color="#7c2bff">[Redo↪]</MCFont> functionality **will be lost** if the data pack is reloaded by either using the `/reload` command or restarting the world.